 What Is a “Red Flag” in a Background Check?

-A “red flag” in a background check is simply an item that may raise concern for an employer or regulator.
-It’s something that stands out from typical results and warrants closer examination before making hiring decisions.
+A red flag is any item in a report that may prompt further questions from an employer or regulator.
+It highlights information that differs from a typical result and warrants closer examination before making a hiring decision.

 Common Red Flags Employers Watch For